kutejay2-oss/CodeAlpha_Frontend-Development/README.md

-Frontend Development Task1 about Image gallery
+Frontend Development Task2 about Build a calculator